Sunday, 31 January 2010

 Combining his proposal with Thomas Vander Wal's concept of the folksonomic "Come to Me Web", a fuller picture of these "channels" began to form.
 Soliciting opinions from the Twittosphere on the format helped, as did a conversation with Britt from Twitter on this idea.

-What I've realized is that this "channel" concept meets many of the aggregate desires expressed in various "Groups for Twitter" discussions while not inheriting a lot of the unnecessary management cruft that most group systems seem to suffer from, it is easily accessible adapting current and convention, it's easy to learn and lightweight, it's very flexible and entirely folksonomic and works with people's current behaviors, rather than forcing anyone to learn anything radically new.
+What I've realized is that this "channel" concept meets many of the aggregate desires expressed in various "Groups for Twitter" discussions while not inheriting a lot of the unnecessary management cruft that most group systems seem to suffer from, it is easily accessible adapting current Twitter syntax and convention, it's easy to learn and lightweight, it's very flexible and entirely folksonomic and works with people's current behaviors, rather than forcing anyone to learn anything radically new.
 It also keeps the interface aspects to a minimum (as I'll soon explain), invents little by borrowing from age old IRC conventions also adopted by an existing web application and, from what Britt said so far, actually works consistently on cell phones (whereas, for example, the star key does not).

 What's really interesting, however, it how these channels can be used as tags within Twitter to open up entirely new possibilities.

 Every time someone uses a channel tag to mark a status, not only do we know something specific about that status, but others caneavesdrop on the context of it and then join in the channel and contribute as well.
 Rather than trying to ping-pong discussion between one or more individuals with daisy-chained @replies, using a simple #reply means that people not in the @reply queue will be able to follow along, as people do with Flickr or Delicious tags.
 Furthermore, topics that enter into existing channels will become visible to those who have previously joined in the discussion.
-And, perhaps best of all, anyone can choose to leave or remove topics that don't interest them.
+And, perhaps best of all, anyone can choose to leave

 I also like that the folksonomic approach (as in, there are no "pre-established groups") allows for a great deal of expression, of negotiation (I imagine that #barcamp will be a common tag between events, but that's fine, since if there is a collision, say between two separate BarCamps on the same day, they'll just have to socially engineer a solution and probably pick a new tag, like #barcampblock) and of decay (that is, over time, as tags are used less frequently, other people can reuse them — no domain squatting!).
 It also enforces actual use in the wild of tags, since no evidence of a tag will exist without it first being used in conversation.
 This means that representing channels in tagclouds across the site that grow and fade over time, and are contextual to all of Twitter or to a single user, is the ideal interface for displaying this information.